nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 #### Updating budget: `budget update`

-Updates budget to a new value.
+Updates initial budget to a new value.
+Current(remaining) budget will be updated accordingly.
+If new initial budget is lower(higher), the new current budget will be lower(higher) by the same amount.

 Format: `budget update /b BUDGET`